 Between driving incredible, quarter of a million dollar cars at 150 miles an hour and performing stunts on a closed course, I’m usually left pretty envious by the end of every single segment.
 Now, the Top Gear changed its format after their main stars Clarkson, Hammond and May left for The Grand Tour, but it is obvious that Top Gear found its footing with Chris Harris, Matt LeBlanc and Rory Reid.

 With 22 episodes and two seasons, The Grand Tour became Amazon Prime star show.
 We are in for a whole lot more incredible content in the coming years.
 The only question is how long our chaps will be able to do what they do.
-Hopefully, a long time in the future.
+Hopefully, the king of car TV shows will continue for a long time in the future.

 I’ll close with this montage of The Grand Tour with a nice short video.
 Enjoy!